Analytics206/project_template/README.md

    python scripts/check_prometheus_metrics.py
    ```
    * This script analyzes your Prometheus setup and verifies that critical metrics
-   for the ArXiv pipeline are available and functioning correctly.
+   for the Project pipeline are available and functioning correctly.

 * Refer to `docs/grafana_dashboard_guide.md` for details on customizing and extending these dashboards.**